evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 <details>
 <summary>Text content drift detection method</summary>
-**For small data**.
-The drift score is the ROC-AUC score of the domain classifier computed on a validation dataset.
+For small data, the drift score is the ROC-AUC score of the domain classifier computed on a validation dataset.
 The ROC AUC of the created classifier is compared to the ROC AUC of the random classifier at a set percentile.
 To ensure the result is statistically meaningful, we repeat the calculation 1000 times with randomly assigned target class probabilities.
 This produces a distribution with a mean of 0,5.
 We then take the 95th percentile (default) of this distribution and compare it to the ROC-AUC score of the classifier.
 If the classifier score is higher, we consider the data drift to be detected.
 You can also set a different percentile as a parameter.

-**For large data**.
-Directly compare against defined ROC AUC threshold.
+For large data, the ROC AUC of the obtained classifier is directly compared against the set ROC AUC threshold.
 </details>

 {% hint style="info" %}